 Figure 3a shows the differential output voltage amplitude (EOUT) change depending on the position of the core shaft.
 Maximum EOUT value is normally several Volts.
 EOUT phase angle in relation to primary voltage remains unchanged up to zero position, after which the phase angle is normally changed by 180 degrees (see Figure 3b).
 Phase angle can be used to determine displacement direction from the zero position during alternating current signal conversion by elecrical module.
 Then the output signal will have structure similar to that shown in the Figure 3c.

-LVDT-displacement sensor operating principle and structure has a number of advantages.
+LVDT-displacement sensor operating principle and structure have a number of advantages.

 Absence of motion parts — is one of the key LVDT-sensor advantages.
 In normal operation mode there is no mechanical contact between core shaft and the coils.
 This feature is especially important for small displacement measurements – for instance, for vibration control.

 High sensitivity: absence of motion parts and physical operation principle enable control of minor core shaft displacements along with good measurements results repeatability.
 Minimal measuring value is limited by initiator noise level and resolution.

 Ultimate mechanical wear resistance – is attributed to absence of motion parts.
 Hence, there are no factors between core shaft and the coils that would negatively affect mechanical wear resistance factor.
 This leads to high reliability parameter which is especially important for aerospace and nuclear industry as well as for other spheres, where reliability is considered to be the key factor.

 Runout protection.
 Inner opening of most LVDT-displacement sensors is open from both sides, which means that in the case of “overshoot” (i.e. controlled object and core shaft displacement beyond the specified limits) there will be no mechanical damage of the sensor – the core shaft will simply come out from the sensor without damaging it.
 This type of protection is especially good for strain gauges and extensometers (An extensometer is a device that is used to measure changes in the length of an object), which are used for material extension measurements.